Toshiba expects 63% annual profit rise amid calls for strategic review

-Autos & TransportationToshiba expects 63% annual profit rise amid calls for strategic review

-Japan's Toshiba Corp (6502.T) forecast on Friday a hefty 63% rise in annual operating profit after pandemic-induced pain in the last year and as restructuring measures bear fruit.
+TOKYO (Reuters) - Japan’s Toshiba Corp forecast on Friday a hefty 63% rise in annual operating profit after pandemic-induced pain in the last year and as restructuring measures bear fruit.

 The conglomerate, under much scrutiny amid calls for a strategic review after it dismissed a $20 billion buyout bid, said it is projecting 170 billion yen ($1.6 billion) in operating profit for the year to end-March.